sjinko/theory/manuscript/chapter04.md

 * Affordances
 * Capabilities

+I find that in this model, the three notions should be conceived as something that resides within the individual.
+Aspirations, Affordances and Capabilities I define here only exist in the mind of the individual.
+Of course, it is possible to discuss and share those with others, but these are of different nature that those I explain below.
+For example, one could suggest an aspiration or an affordance to someone, but if this second person does not see it as an their own aspiration or affordance, they simply are not.
+This raises the question on how we can study or event discuss such matters, since they only exist within the self.
+In the sense, this raises the same question as to the colour or the odour of things.
+How we know if what we see as blue is the same as what others see as blue?
+Empathy, again, might be the key.
+Based on a shared personal experience, we can associate one explanation of aspirations, affordance and capabilities.
+Those share personal experience also serve in fact to create a bound between individuals.
+Because we conceive aspirations, affordances and capabilities to be something we can have in common, we become one with others.
+This could explain why it is easier to “relate” to people with whom we “share” aspirations, even if this does not mean that this person will provide us in any way with an (social) affordance.
+At least, we can “relate”.
+Likewise, we relate tho those with whom we share capabilities, even though they might be our “competitors”, and we relate with those with whom we share affordances.
+The sharing of affordances can also introduce competition if these are perceived as resources (affordances that are limited in usage) or cooperation if these are commons (affordances which need maintenance). **The model therefore also not only explains agency, be also how we build social relatednesss.**

 ***

 # Aspirations
 Aspirations is a universal concept that describes a human reality: desire.
 From the moment we are born, we desire.
-The desire not to be exposed to light, the desire for warth, the desire for food.
+The desire not to be exposed to light, the desire for warmth, the desire for food.
 Of course, only later can we begin conceptualizing, discerning and naming these desires, but this do not mean they do not exist from the moment we come into this world.

 With time, our desire multiplies.
 We start wanting to be held, to be talked to, and to move things.
 Soon, we want affection, we crave certain food, we want to play with our toys.
 As we grow older, these aspirations become more abstract, like going to college, traveling, meeting the right person, etc.